Cameras as Relative Positional Encoding

-In our final set of experiments, we evaluate how the advantages of relative camera encoding extends to larger models with more computational resources.
+In our final set of experiments, we evaluate how the advantages of relative camera encoding extend to larger models with more computational resources.
 We conducted two experiments for this, which are discussed below.

-\textbf{PRoPE's benefits persist when scaling LVSM.} Finally, we scale our LVSM training pipeline with approximately 100$\times$ more computational resources (details listed in Appendix~\ref{app:lvsm_details}).
-We trained two variants of this larger LVSM model: one that follows the original LVSM paper~\cite{jin2024lvsm} and uses Pl\"ucker rays and one that incorporates \algname{}.
-Results are reported in Table~\ref{tab:scaling_lvsm}, where we observe that the relative \algname{} encoding continues to improve model quality---by a smaller but still noticeable margin---on larger model variants trained with more resource.
+\textbf{PRoPE's benefits persist when scaling LVSM.} We scale our LVSM training pipeline with approximately 100$\times$ more computational resources (details in Appendix~\ref{app:lvsm_details}).
+We train two variants of this larger LVSM model: one that follows the original LVSM paper~\cite{jin2024lvsm} and uses Pl\"ucker rays and one that incorporates \algname{}.
+Results are reported in Table~\ref{tab:scaling_lvsm}, where we observe that the relative \algname{} encoding continues to improve model quality---by a smaller but still significant margin---on larger model variants trained with more resources.

-\textbf{PRoPE improves CAT3D results.} With assistance from the original authors, we add \algname{} to and retrain CAT3D~\cite{gao2024cat3d}, a large multiview diffusion model conditioned on n\"aive raymaps.
+\textbf{PRoPE improves CAT3D results.} With assistance from the original authors, we add \algname{} to and retrain CAT3D~\cite{gao2024cat3d}, a large multiview diffusion model conditioned on naive raymaps.
 We report metrics from this model in Table~\ref{tab:cat3d}. \algname{} produces consistent improvements across metrics, while introducing zero additional model parameters and negligible computational overhead.